meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 This got me thinking about how this thought process can be applied to software.

 #### Robustness?
 Too much bad?
+We don't want fragile software.
+If your application crashes the moment someone clicks in the wrong spot you're gonna have a bad time.
+So the first step in countering this is normally to make our software less error prone.
+When a service dies we handle it gracefully and carry on as best we can.

 #### Speed of change - CD & CI